 Why is this a factor?

 What kind of website are you looking to build?
-Are you looking for a handful of pages connected with basic navigation, or did you have something more robust in mind?
-Maybe you’re looking for a website complete with embedded videos, lead magnets, and a pillar page or two.
-I think it’s clear that the second website we’ve described here is much larger in scope than the first.
+Are you looking for a handful of pages connected with basic navigation, or do you have something more robust in mind?
+Maybe you’re looking for a website with animations, lead magnets, and pillar pages.
+The quantity and complexity of the pages will affect the scope.

 How does this affect pricing?

 Many web design services charge by the hour.
-A simple website may only take around 15 hours to build, where a more complex one could take 80 hours or more.
-Basically, the larger the scope of your project, the more hours it will take your hired helpers to complete that work.
+A simple website may take around fifteen hours to build, whereas a more complex one could take eighty hours or more.
+The larger the scope of your project, the more hours your hired team will take to complete that work.

 What is the takeaway?

-If you’re more budget-conscious when it comes to your website design project, you should consider starting by incorporating only the elements most likely to move the needle.
-You can always optimize your website slowly to include more of the features from your wishlist later on.
+If you’re more budget-conscious regarding your website design project, you should consider starting by incorporating only the elements most likely to move the needle.
+You can continuously optimize your website slowly to include more features from your wishlist later on.

 Why is this a factor?

 I’m sure you’ve heard the term “rush job.”
 In most industries, asking for something to be delivered faster than the norm costs a little extra.
-Consider requesting two-day shipping on an order or getting your passport renewal expedited.
-In general, if you want something fast, be prepared to pay for that convenience.
+Consider requesting overnight shipping on your eCommerce order or getting your passport renewal expedited.
+If you want something fast, be prepared to pay for that convenience.

 How does this affect pricing?